ArthegaAsdweri/WoW-5e-RPG/core-rules/world-of-warcraft-5e-rpg.md

 <img src='https://www.gmbinder.com/images/j0RJ7pI.png' style='position:absolute; bottom:-0; left:-50px; width:100%; height:100%;' />

 ***Ancient Culture.*** You can gain one of the below abilities.
-* *Berserker Warrior.* You can rage as if you had the berserker rage talent as a 1st level warrior.
-If you gain the talent, you increase the total times you can rage by 1.
-Your rage also increases the damage of ranged thrown attacks as if they were melee weapon attacks (so long as they use Strength).
 * *Blessed by Loa.* You know the vicious mockery cantrip.
 If you have the ability to cast spells, this consumes mana as normal.
 Otherwise, it has no cost to use.
 * *Naturally-Attuned.* You gain a favored terrain, as a 1st level hunter.
 If you ever become a hunter or gain a favored terrain, you may choose another while retaining this bonus.
 ____